K-polystability of Q-Fano varieties admitting Kahler-Einstein metrics: Proofs of the main results

-which thus concludes the proof. \end{proof} Now we can prove the following more precise version of Theorem \ref{thm:DF=00003Dding intro}, stated in the introduction: \begin{thm} Let $X$ be a Fano variety with klt singularities and \emph{$(\mathcal{X},\mathcal{L})$ a test configuration (with normal total space) for $(X,-K_{X})$ with $\phi$ denoting a locally bounded metric on $\mathcal{L}$ with positive curvature current.
-Then, setting $\phi^{t}:=\rho(\tau)^{*}\phi_{\tau},$ we have }
+which thus concludes the proof. \end{proof} Now we are ready to prove the following more precise version of Theorem \ref{thm:DF=00003Dding intro}, stated in the introduction: \begin{thm} Let $X$ be a Fano variety with log terminal singularities and \emph{$(\mathcal{X},\mathcal{L})$ a test configuration (with normal total space) for $(X,-K_{X})$ with $\phi$ denoting a locally bounded metric on $\mathcal{L}\rightarrow\mathcal{X}\rightarrow\Delta$ with positive curvature current.
+Then, setting $\phi^{t}:=\rho(\tau)^{*}\phi_{\tau},$ identified with a ray of metrics on $-K_{X}$ we have }